Following on from part (1)

 In case you’re wondering about the doll on the right, I have simply placed a head from another black Americana dolly on a white doll body that came without the head.

 OK, ok I get it.
 You think I’m weird don’t you?
 Those creepy doll heads!
 Not weird.
-I simply enjoy the creative fun of playing around with old doll heads, body parts and the few old dolls I have.
+I love them!
+I simply enjoy the creative fun of playing around with old doll heads, body parts & the few old dolls I have.

 This head, with moulded hair, is made of strong plastic.